-• Sanitation Facilities Construction, Sanitation Facilities Construction: Funds requests for projects included on the Indian Health Services' (IHS) Sanitation Deficiency System (SDS) list.
-In exceptional circumstances, the committee may consider projects that are eligible for funding under the Criteria for the Sanitation Facilities Construction Program but are not on the SDS list (see pg.
-5-1 through 5-12 of the criteria).
+• Sanitation Facilities Construction, Sanitation Facilities Construction: Projects must be included on the Indian Health Services' (IHS) Sanitation Deficiency System (SDS) list to qualify for funding.
+In exceptional circumstances, the Committee may consider projects that are eligible for funding under the criteria for the Sanitation Facilities Construction Program but are not on the SDS list.